shakthifuture/IndiaRailway/README.md

 Spring boot 2.3.1 version used.

 ## Setup Details
-1. Install lombok using below link in your IDE. https://projectlombok.org/download
+1. Install Lombok using the below link in your IDE. https://projectlombok.org/download
-2. Database setup folow a or b in your mariaDB(if you want use other database, add desired database depedency and change the configuration in application.yml).
+2. Follow either a or b for database setup

-    a) Create database schema name as 'indianrailway', execute the below file. https://github.com/shakthifuture/IndiaRailway/blob/master/indiarailway.sql
+    a) If you are using MariaDB, create a database schema name as 'indianrailway', execute the below file. https://github.com/shakthifuture/IndiaRailway/blob/master/indiarailway.sql

-    b) if you using ide for execute the project, just create database schema as 'indianrailway' before starting the project.
+    b) If you are using other databases, just change the driver name in the application.yml file and create schema as 'indianrailway' in the database before starting the project.

 ## Credential